HungLTL/Civ-V-Modded-Leaders-Pack/README.md

 * **Great Yu Who Controlled The Waters**: A Flood occurs every 10 turns.
 During a Flood, all River tiles you control gain +4 Production, +2 Food and +2 Faith for that turn.
 * **Crouching Tiger**: Unique Medieval Era Archery unit, replacing the Crossbowman.
 This unit has a higher Ranged Strength, deals an additional 30% damage to non-Mounted Melee units when attacking, and upgrades to an Artillery instead of a Gatling Gun.
 However, it has reduced attack range and is more expensive to train than a standard Crossbowman.
 * **Kiln**: Unique Workshop replacement.
 Provides +2 additional Culture and a copy of Porcelain when built, at the cost of a standard Workshop's Production bonuses.

+### Yuan, led by Kublai Khan
+* **Golden Highways of the Great Yuan**: Your Capital and all cities connected to it gain +10% Production and Gold for each Trade Route.
+Units on or adjacent to a Road or Railroad not on hostile territory gain a 33% Combat Strength bonus.
+* **Mangudai**: Unique Medieval Era Mounted Archery unit, replacing the Knight.
+In comparison to the Mongolian Keshik, the Mangudai has the same stats, but has the ability to pillage without movement costs and gains an additional 15% Combat bonus when stacked with a Great General instead of the Keshik's faster Great General generation and XP gain.
+* **Ordu**: Unique Barracks replacement.
+More expensive than the standard building, the Ordu is available right at the start, provides +2 Happiness, and units trained in a city with an Ordu start with an additional +5 XP as well as the ability to generate Great Generals faster.